sdroege/gstreamer-rs/docs/gstreamer/docs.md

  A list of device provider factory names that are currently being monitored by `self` or `None` when nothing is being monitored.
 <!-- trait DeviceMonitorExt::fn get_show_all_devices -->
-Get if `self` is curretly showing all devices, even those from hidden providers.
+Get if `self` is currently showing all devices, even those from hidden providers.

 # Returns